thosgood/this-weeks-finds/markdown/151-200/week174.md

 >
 > #### SKETCHES VERSUS PLATONISM
 >
-> The often repeated slander that mathematicians think \"as if\" they
+> The often repeated slander that mathematicians think "as if" they
-> were \"platonists\" needs to be combatted rather than swallowed.
+> were "platonists" needs to be combatted rather than swallowed.
 What
 > mathematicians and other scientists use is the objectively developed
 > human instrument of general concepts.
 (The plan to misleadingly use
 > that fact as a support for philosophical idealism may have been an
 > honest mistake by Plato, or it may have been part of his job as
 > disinformation officer for the Athenian CIA organization; it probably
 > would not have survived until now had it not been for the special
-> efforts of Cosimo de\' Medici.)
+> efforts of Cosimo de' Medici.)
 It seems that a general concept has
 > two related aspects, as I began to realize more explicitly in
 > connection with my paper Adjointness in foundations, Dialectica vol.
 > 23, 1969 281-296; I later learned that some philosophers refer to
-> these two aspects as \"abstract general vs. concrete general\".
+> these two aspects as "abstract general vs. concrete general".
 For
 > example, there is the algebraic theory of rings vs. the category of
 > all rings, or a particular abstract group vs. the category of all
 > permutation representations of the group.
-While it is \"obvious\"
+While it is "obvious"
 > that, at least in mathematics, a concrete general should have the
 > structure of a category, because all the instances embody the same
 > abstract general and hence any two instances can be compared in